Last updated on February 16, 2023

 How Do Triggered “When this Deals Damage” Abilities Work With Double Strike?

-What if a Creature Has Both First Strike and Double Strike?
+What If a Creature Has Both First Strike and Double Strike?

-What if You Have Multiple Instances of Double Strike?
+What If You Have Multiple Instances of Double Strike?

 Does Double Strike Include First Strike?

-No, double strike doesn’t include first strike.
 While double strike’s reminder text says, “This creature deals both first strike and regular combat damage,” it doesn’t actually give it first strike.
-I know it may sound confusing, but let me explain.

 Is Double Strike Good?